Ptoscanode/Udacity-Diaster-Response-Project/README.md

 ## Executing Scripts - Instructions:
-### Run the following commands in the project's root directory to set up database and model:
+### Go to the project's root directory and type the following commands:

 Part 1 - Running ```process_data.py```